Trace cohomology revisited

-on the ${\Bbb Z}$-module $H^i(V(k))$ coming from the Petersson inner product on the space $S_{i+1}(\Gamma)$. \end{cor} {\it Proof.} The Petersson inner product is a Hermitian form because $(g,f)=\overline{(f,g)}$ and a positive-definite form because $(f,f)>0$ for all $f\ne 0$.
-In view of lemma \ref{lem2}, one gets the conclusion of corollary \ref{cor1}. $\square$
+on the $\mathbf{Z}$-module $H^i(V(k))$ coming from the Petersson inner product on the space $S_{i+1}(\Gamma)$. \end{cor} \begin{proof} The Petersson inner product is a Hermitian form because $(g,f)=\overline{(f,g)}$ and a positive-definite form because $(f,f)>0$ for all $f\ne 0$.
+It is easy to see, that such a form is unique.
+In view of lemma \ref{lem2}, one gets the conclusion of corollary \ref{cor1}. \end{proof}

-\begin{rmk} \textnormal{ The ring $End~(H_{tr}^i(V))$ is isomorphic to the ring ${\Bbb T}_{i+1}(\Gamma)$ of the Hecke operators on the space $S_{i+1}(\Gamma)$ and it is a commutative subring of the matrix ring $End~(H^i(V(k)))$. } \end{rmk} {\it Proof of remark \ref{rmk6}.} In view of lemma \ref{lem1} and remark \ref{rmk4}, the ring $End~(H_{tr}^i(V))$ is generated by the eigenvalues of Hecke operators corresponding to their (common) eigenform $f_j\in S_{i+1}(\Gamma)$; notice that ${\Bbb T}_{i+1}(\Gamma)$ is always a non-trivial ring if $\Gamma$ is a congruence subgroup and extends to such for the non-congruence subgroups of finite index as shown in [Scholl 1985] \cite{Sch1}.
+\begin{lem} The ring $End~(H_{tr}^i(V))$ is isomorphic to the ring ${\Bbb T}_{i+1}(\Gamma)$ of the Hecke operators on the space $S_{i+1}(\Gamma)$ and it is a commutative subring of the matrix ring $End~(H^i(V(k)))$. \end{lem} \begin{proof} In view of lemma \ref{lem1} and remark \ref{rmk4}, the ring $End~(H_{tr}^i(V))$ is generated by the eigenvalues of Hecke operators corresponding to their (common) eigenform $f_j\in S_{i+1}(\Gamma)$; notice that ${\Bbb T}_{i+1}(\Gamma)$ is always a non-trivial ring if $\Gamma$ is a congruence subgroup and extends to such for the non-congruence subgroups of finite index as shown in [Scholl 1985] \cite{Sch1}.
 On the other hand, it is known that the Hecke ring ${\Bbb T}_{i+1}(\Gamma)$ is isomorphic to a commutative subring of the matrix ring $End~(H^i(V(k)))$ represented by the symmetric matrices with positive integer entries, see e.g. [Milne 1997] \cite{MI}.
-Remark \ref{rmk6} follows. $\square$
+Lemma \ref{lmk6} follows. \end{proof}